0xSero/partisia-docs/docs/node-operations/delegated-staking.md

 Step by step:

 1. Sign in
-2. Go to the [Your assets](https://browser.partisiablockchain.com/assets) menu in the browser left sidebar.
-If the menu is not visible, sign in
+2. Go to the [Your assets](https://browser.partisiablockchain.com/assets) menu in the browser left sidebar
 3. Click "Delegate"
 4. Write the [account address](../pbc-fundamentals/dictionary.md#address) of the receiving node operator and amount of MPC tokens you wish to delegate